-What’s on in Queenstown in June
+What’s on in Queenstown this winter!

 Winter is our favourite season here in Queenstown.
 Our events calendar is positively bursting with fun activities, making it a truly fantastic time to visit!
 We love a good celebration and we mark the official start of winter here in style—you‘ll never be short of things to do in Queenstown in June.
 To help with your winter plans, we’ve listed some of our top recommendations below including live music, skiing, fireworks, light shows, markets and more!